 We encourage you to join the discussion and help shape UBC’s global engagement for the next century.
-Information on upcoming events can be found below.
+Information on events can be found below.
 Please be assured that there will be additional opportunities to share your voice on the International Strategy if you are unable to participate in these events.

 The purpose of the workshops is for the UBC community to provide input into the developing framework, and feedback on the actions developed with the Working Group.

 UBC Vancouver (completed)